PaddlePaddle/models/PaddleAudio/examples/speaker/README.md

-# Speaker verification using and ResnetSE EcapaTDNN
+# Speaker verification using and ResnetSE ECAPA-TDNN

 ## Introduction
 In this example, we demonstrate how to use PaddleAudio to train two types of networks for speaker verification.
-The networks we support here are
+The networks supported here are
 - Resnet34 with Squeeze-and-excite block \[1\] to adaptively re-weight the feature maps.
 - ECAPA-TDNN  \[2\]